ProgramKingAbel/math-magician-app/README.md

 # 📖 [Maths- Magicians] <a name="about-project"></a>

 > **[Maths-Magicians]**  is a website for all fans of mathematics.
-It is a Single Page App (SPA) that allows users to: Make simple calculations and Read a random math-related quote.
+It is a Single Page App (SPA) that allows users to: Make simple calculations and Read a random math-related quote Pulled from an API.

 ## 🛠 Built With <a name="built-with"></a>